 Who do I contact for questions regarding payment of tuition fees?

 What is the school's refund policy?
 How to withdraw from a program?

 Read our policy on the refund of tuition fees.

-All tuition fees are paid for during the exchange semester/year.
-However, if students are requested to pay an extra application fee at the host university, they will be reimbursed upon presentation of the original invoice.
+All tuition fees are paid for during the study abroad.
+However, if students are requested to pay an extra application fee or school fee at the host university, they can request to be reimbursed upon presentation of the original invoice.

-Accommodation and food are not covered for by Grenoble Ecole de Management.
+Accommodation and food are not covered by Grenoble Ecole de Management.

-What is the cost of a resit exam/resit module?
+When can students do a resit exam?
+What is the cost of a resit module?

 Will my child be expected to buy books?

-Yes, each student will receive a book list prior to the start of each semester with obligatory and recommended reading.
+Yes, each student will receive a book list prior to the start of each semester with compulsory and recommended reading.
 Compulsory books must be purchased before the start of term.

 Registration and student card